Building symmetries into data-driven manifold dynamics models for complex flows: application to two-dimensional Kolmogorov flow: Data-driven dimension reduction and dynamic modeling

 Here $A$ is chosen to have a stabilizing effect that keeps solutions from blowing up.
 We can define this parameter as $A=\text{diag}(\kappa [\text{std}(h)$]) where $\kappa=0.1$ is multiplied by the element-wise standard deviation of $h$.
 The value of $\kappa$ can be changed, but we see good prediction for the selected value.
 The equation is integrated to estimate $h_r(t+\tau)$ as

 where $\theta_t$ are the weights of the NN $g_h$, refer to Table \ref{tablenn}, which are determined by minimizing the loss

+While in the present study we work with clean data from numerical simulations, the methods described here can be used in the presence of noise.
+In some cases, the dimension reduction step itself can serve as a noise filter.
+For example, linear dimension reduction with principal components analysis can be used as a preprocessing step to filter out noise \cite{Young.2023.10.1007/s00397-023-01412-0}.
+Even in the presence of moderate noise, neural ODEs have been shown to perform well without changes to the training procedure \cite{chen2018neural,Kidger2021}.
+If the noise is severe, other steps can be taken, such as smoothing the data with a temporal filter or adding additional regularization to the neural ODE training \cite{Kidger2021,Finlay2020,Kelly2020}.

+Many studies have used variants of the Koopman operator formalism for data-driven time-evolution modeling \cite{Mezić.2021.10.1090/noti2306,Brunton.2022.10.1137/21m1401243}.
+A widely used implementation of this approach has recently been shown to be equivalent to a NODE representation \cite{Buzhardt.2024}.

 To train the NODE model we first gather $\omega (t)$ and $\omega (t+\tau)$.
 We then map to the fundamental chart in pairs.
-As an example, if a snapshot $\omega (t)$ lies in $\mathcal{I}=5$ we apply the corresponding discrete operations such that $h(t)$ falls in the interior of the fundamental chart $\mathcal{I}=0$.
-The same discrete operations, which are $\mathscr{S} \mathscr{R}$ (refer to Table \ref{table_I}), are applied to $\omega (t+\tau)$.
+As an example, if a snapshot $\omega (t)$ lies in $\mathcal{I}=5$, we apply the corresponding discrete operation $\mathscr{R}\mathscr{S}$ such that $\tilde{\omega} (t)$ and thus $h(t)$ fall in the interior of the fundamental chart $\mathcal{I}=0$.
+The same discrete operation (refer to Table \ref{table_I}), is applied to $\omega (t+\tau)$.
 This means that $h(t+\tau)$ does not need to fall in the interior.
 We select $\tau=0.5$ which is a small enough time such that the exterior region is covered by the autoencoder.

 Now that we trained the NODE models we want to evolve trajectories in time.
 To do this we need to track the pattern $h$ and the indicator $\mathcal{I}$ at every time.
 We first show an exit and entry in the state space representation in Fig. \ref{exit_entry_graph}.
 The initial condition (IC) starts in $\mathcal{I}=0$ and exits through the bottom part of the domain.
 Looking at Fig. \ref{Re13d5_allsym} we see that this corresponds to a transition from $\mathcal{I}=0$ to $\mathcal{I}=5$.
 Hence, to keep evolving in the fundamental chart we need to apply the corresponding discrete operations to map to $\mathcal{I}=0$ and keep track of the new indicator $\mathcal{I}=5$.
 Notice that we need to keep track of the new indicator to map back to the full space at the end.
 This can generalize to a longer trajectory in which case the indicator changes depending on where the trajectory leaves the fundamental chart.
 The transitions between indicators corresponding to the different charts are shown in Fig. \ref{fig:graph}.
 Here we see a graph representation of the connections between the 8 symmetry charts for a trajectory of $10^5$ snapshots.
 The intensity of each connection is related to the probability of the trajectory transitioning to another chart.
 The four darker lines correspond to the shadowing of the RPOs and the lighter lines are related to the bursting events.
 Now that we know how the indicators change we can evolve initial conditions with the NODE models to obtain predicted trajectories in $h$.